science-en-poche/yelandur/API.md

 }
 ```

-and the additional `device_id` field in the case of registration with a
+and the proper `device_id` field in the case of registration with a
 device.

 The new `id` should be recorded to be provided in future